How to Raise pH in Well Water

 In my experience, nothing works better than alkaline ionized water if you’re after the health benefits of alkaline water.

-An alkaline water machine gives you an unlimited supply of incredibly healthy water.
+An alkaline water machine gives you an unlimited supply of alkaline antioxidant water.

 Plus, you can choose the exact pH of your water while getting a ton more anti-aging antioxidants in every glass.

-I’ve read positive reports written by people who were able to clear their adult acne by washing their faces with the acidic water produced by their water ionizers.
+Acidic water is antiseptic.
+My Aqua Ionizer Deluxe 9.0 review includes water ionizer testimonials by people who were able to clear their adult acne by washing their face with acidic water from their water ionizers.

 Here are the Dos and Don’ts of safely raising the pH of your well water and reaping the health benefits of alkaline ionized water:

-- Use a three-stage prefilter if your water is hard
+- Use a three-stage filter system if your water is hard

 - Invest in a cheap pH test kit to make sure you are getting accurate results

 - Do your research and decide which alkaline water machine is right for you.
-My Top 10 list is the perfect resource.
+My 2019 ionizing water machine guide is the perfect resource.

 - Look into alkaline water pitchers and reverse osmosis alkaline water systems